 There are many ways that early childhood practitioners can integrate technology in preschool activities.
 Today, research suggests that children become highly engaged and motivated in their learning when they use multiple senses such as sight, sound and touch.

-In this blog, I will outline how you can use preschool technology activities to improve literacy instruction and boosting multisensory learning.
+In this blog, I will outline digital literacy activities for preschoolers to improve literacy instruction and boost multisensory learning.

 Use iPads for a photo scavenger hunt

 With every tablet computer or smart phone there is a digital camera.
 Young children see their parents and other people in their lives use these cameras in society and so it makes for a good authentic learning activity.
 They can take photos of letters, words or phrases and store them in a pre-made album.
 They can then open the album and go on a scavenger hunt to find the same items.
 The fun continues when they take photos of these items and record them

 Ever thought of using music videos to learn literacy skills?
 They are a great way to get young children moving and learn about everything from letters and their sounds to word families.
 Such videos can be found at Heide Songs.

 Use a phonics app that comes with manipulatives